dfuse-io/dfuse-eosio/README.md

 For other platforms, check the [Prebuilt Binaries Instructions](#dfuse-Instrumented-EOSIO-Prebuilt-Binaries) section for installation details.

-Initialize a new `dfusebox.yaml` config file (answer 'y' for a quick start) with:
+Initialize a new `dfuse.yaml` config file (answer 'y' for a quick start) with:

-    dfusebox init
+    dfuseeos init

 The created file will contain the private and public keys generated for the booted chain.

 Boot your instance with:

-    dfusebox start
+    dfuseeos start

 If you answered 'y', this will boot a producer node, a reader node, both communicating together, boot all dfuse services and expose a